Aiven-Open/klaw-docs/docs/HowTo/topics/index.md

 # Topics

-Topics are a fundamental part of the Apache Kafka ecosystem, and the management of topics is one of the core and richest features available in Klaw.
+Topics are a fundamental part of the Apache Kafka® ecosystem, and the management of topics is one of the core and richest features available in Klaw.

 ## Topics in Apache Kafka